 - Compliant with HIPAA/HITECH, SEC 17a-4 (FINRA), DoD Cloud SRG, GDPR, GxP, ISO 27001/27018, SOC 1, SOC 2, and SOC 3

 Confluence (by Atlassian)

-Confluence is a team collaboration solution owned by Atlassian—a vendor best known for their project management and software development tools.
+Confluence is a team collaboration solution owned by Atlassian—a vendor best known for its project management and software development tools.
 But Confluence isn’t just for developers.
 It’s a cloud-based platform designed to help any kind of agile team “create, organize, and discuss work.”

 The software lets you create unique spaces for each of your teams to store their work and collaborate in real time.
-Each space contains multiple pages, which use templates to capture meeting notes, project requirements and designs, and other assets.
+Each space contains multiple pages, which use intuitive templates to capture meeting notes, project requirements and designs, and other assets.
 Through comments and @mentions, users can stay informed about changes to content and respond quickly to pressing issues.
 For greater elasticity, Confluence integrates with over 600 add-ons through the Atlassian Marketplace.

 - Advanced search function

 - Team sites/spaces